Venezuela's sick Chavez misses own inauguration bash

 Analysts say Maduro would be hard to beat given Chavez's personal blessing and the emotional outpouring from supporters if the president were forced to leave office, though past polls have shown Capriles to be more popular than the vice president.

-In a sign a Maduro-led government would continue Chavez's tough treatment of foes, a state regulator has started punitive proceedings against opposition TV station Globovision for causing "anxiety" with its coverage of the president's health.
+In a sign a Maduro-led government would not let up on Chavez's tough treatment of foes, the state telecommunications regulator told opposition TV station Globovision it was beginning punitive proceedings against it for causing "anxiety" with its coverage of the president's health.